Private Deep Vein Thrombosis (DVT) Ultrasound Scan

 A written ultrasound report and if needed, a follow up recommendation.

-No preparation for this deep vein thrombosis ultrasound scan is neccesary.
+No preparation for this deep vein thrombosis ultrasound scan is necessary.

 What should I expect during the DVT ultrasound scan procedure?

-Upon your arrival our sonographer will explain the ultrasound examination procedure.
+Upon your arrival, our sonographer will explain the ultrasound examination procedure.
 You will need to expose your legs and a small amount of gel will be placed on your skin.
 The sonographer will follow the length of your leg veins and from time to time you will feel a small amount of pressure.
-Sometimes you might see colour on the screen or hear a noise.
+Sometimes you might see the colour on the screen or hear a noise.
 The colour is called colour Doppler and used to see the blood flowing through your veins.
 The ‘noise’ is again a technique to evaluate the blood flow and it is called Pulse Wave Doppler.
-A combination of the greuscale image, the colour doppler and pulse wave doppler is called triplex doppler.
+A combination of the grayscale image, the colour Doppler and pulse wave doppler is called triplex doppler.